 2A.
 Foreword The Foreword, Table of Contents and Mathematical terms of Superexponential Algebra Volume II.

 2B.
 Ladder and Complex Algebra Chapter VII.
-This chapter discusses the incompatibility between the continuum hypothesis and the countability of the rational numbers, and introduces winding numbers to prove the fundamental theorem of algebra.
+We discuss the incompatibility between the continuum hypothesis and the countability of the rational numbers and introduce winding numbers to prove the fundamental theorem of algebra.

 2C.
 Polynomials with Complex Roots Chapter VIII.
 We investigate the sextic Bring-Jerrard polynomial.
 For independent roots this chapter assumes Galois theory holds.
 For dependent roots we give a description of polynomial entities and show they are solvable.
 These entities always contain a general polynomial.
 We give a general theory of dependent roots.

 2E.
-Automorphisms and Linear Maps of Polynomial Equations Chapter X. This chapter shows that ring automorphisms for polynomials are commutative, unlike inner group automorphisms, so Galois theory fails.
+Automorphisms and Linear Maps of Polynomial Equations Chapter X. We show that ring automorphisms for polynomials are commutative, unlike inner group automorphisms, so Galois theory fails.

 2F.
 Solvability of Complex Varieties Chapter XI.
-This chapter shows polynomial equations are equivalent to varieties in two variables.
-The end result of Galois theory - no solutions of general complex polynomial equations of degree greater than 4 by radicals - follows in the case of 'killing central terms' of polynomial equations, and other descending methods are equivalent to this.
-However, we are able to express a cubic polynomial entirely in terms of square roots, and solve the sextic equation in radicals by 'nondescending comparison' methods.
+The chapter shows polynomial equations are equivalent to varieties in two variables.
+An end result of Galois theory - no solutions of general complex polynomial equations of degree greater than 4 by radicals - follows in the case of 'killing central terms' of polynomial equations, and other descending methods are equivalent to this.
+However, we are able to express a cubic polynomial entirely in terms of square roots, which is impossible by Galois theory, but we fail here to solve the sextic equation in radicals by 'nondescending comparison' methods.
 QR matrix approximation methods are also discussed.

 2G.
 Polynomial Rings and Ideals Chapter XII.
 We introduce Hilbert's basis theorem, the Nullstellensatz and Groebner bases.